Skip to content

 PROV-LIFE-001event_kind MUST be one of the 10 registered provisioning event kinds

-PROV-LIFE-003Recursive credential-material scanner MUST reject inline token material
+PROV-LIFE-002The recursive credential-material scanner MUST reject inline token or secret material

 Links